Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

 \subsubsection{Basic principles about \(un\)countable sets}

 We introduce some fundamental principles to be studied below.

-First of all, the following coding principle is central to \cite{dagsamX} and this paper. \begin{princ}[$\cocode_{0}$] For any non-empty countable set $A\subseteq [0,1]$, there is a sequence $(x_{n})_{n\in \N}$ in $A$ such that $(\forall x\in \R)(x\in A\asa (\exists n\in \N)(x_{n}=_{\R}x))$. \end{princ} We let $\fin_{0}$ be $\cocode_{0}$ restricted to countable $A\subset[0,1]$ and $Y:[0,1]\di \N$ which is bounded and injective on $A$.
-Intuitively speaking, $\fin_{0}$ expresses that finite sets can be listed by sequences.
+First of all, the following\footnote{It is a tedious-but-straightforward verification that the below proofs still go through if we replace the equivalence by a forward arrow in $\cocode_{0}$.
+One `immediate' example is that $\cocode_{0}\di \BOOT_{C}^{-}$ in the proof of Theorem \ref{angel}.} coding principle is central to \cite{dagsamX, dagsamXI} and this paper. \begin{princ}[$\cocode_{0}$] For any non-empty countable set $A\subseteq [0,1]$, there is a sequence $(x_{n})_{n\in \N}$ in $A$ such that $(\forall x\in \R)(x\in A\asa (\exists n\in \N)(x_{n}=_{\R}x))$. \end{princ} We let $\fin_{0}$ be $\cocode_{0}$ restricted as follows. \begin{princ}[$\fin_{0}$] Let $A\subset[0,1]$ and $Y:[0,1]\di \N$ be such that the latter is injective \emph{and bounded} on the former.
+Then there is a sequence $(x_{n})_{n\in \N}$ in $A$ such that $(\forall x\in \R)(x\in A\asa (\exists n\in \N)(x_{n}=_{\R}x))$. \end{princ} Intuitively speaking, $\fin_{0}$ expresses that finite sets can be listed by sequences.
 Moreover, we let $\cocode_{1}$ be $\cocode_{0}$ restricted to \emph{strongly} countable sets.
 As will become clear in Section \ref{LP}, there is a big difference between theorems formulated with `countable' and with `strongly countable' in that the former (but not the latter) are \emph{explosive}, i.e.\ become much stronger when combined with a discontinuous (comprehension) functionals, even up to $\SIX$, the current upper bound of RM, to the best of our knowledge.

 Secondly, injections and bijections are connected via the \emph{Cantor-Bernstein} theorem, formulated by Cantor in \cite{cantor3} and first proved by Bernstein (see \cite{opborrelen2}*{p.\ 104}).
 Intuitively, if there is an injection from $A$ to $B$ and an injection from $B$ to $A$, then there is a bijection between them.
-We study the restriction to $B=\N$ and $A\subset \R$. \begin{princ}[$\CBN$] A countable set $A\subset \R$ is strongly countable if there exists a sequence $(x_{n})_{n\in \N}$ of pairwise distinct reals such that $(\forall n\in \N)(x_{n}\in A)$. \end{princ}
+We study the restriction to $B=\N$ and $A\subset \R$.
+Note that item \eqref{wr} in $\CBN$ provides the second injection (from $\N$ to $B$) in the usual formulation of the Cantor-Bernstein theorem. \begin{princ}[$\CBN$] For a set $A\subset \R$, the following two conditions: \begin{enumerate} {\roman{enumi}} \item there is $Y:\R\di \N$ which is injective on $A$, i.e.\ $A$ is \textbf{countable} \item there is a sequence $(x_{n})_{n\in \N}$ in $A$ consisting of pairwise distinct reals, \end{enumerate} imply that there is $Z:\R\di \N$ which is bijective on $A$, i.e.\ $A$ is \textbf{strongly countable}. \end{princ}

 By Theorem \ref{angel}, $\CBN$ and $\cocode_{0}$ are intimately connected, and both are `explosive' by Corollary \ref{BOEM}.
 By contrast, $\N_{\infty}$ `trivially' satisfies the Cantor-Bernstein theorem by (the proof of) Theorem \ref{crucru}, which provides another argument against using RM-closed sets rather than Definition \ref{openset}.
 As it happens, our study of $\N_{\infty}$ was motivated by the study of the Cantor-Bernstein theorem in constructive (reverse) mathematics via $\N_{\infty}$ in \cite{cblem}.